DatBirbDude/App-Hopefully/README.md

 # License

 Please refer to the LICENSE.md for all copyrighted libraries and code used in Star Light.
-Further licenses generated will be under their own
+Further licenses generated from our compiler will be under their individual LICENSE files.

 Star Light is licensed under the MIT license.